- Reduce your council rates bill.

 As several rates are calculated by using your CV – the only way to reduce your rates bill is by reducing your CV.
 The Auckland Council has a method for Objecting to their valuation of your property.
 You typically need to do it within 6 weeks of getting an increase.

-Find your property valuation here, then click ‘object to our valuation of your property’.
+Find your CV here, then click ‘object to our valuation of your property’.
 Remember this is your properties council valuation to discover your true property value you should consider other valuation methods.

 What you need to include when objecting: